zannabianca1997/dices/dices-man/man/introduction.md

 >>> 5d4 rl 2 // throws 5 d4, remove the two lower ones
 [1..=4, 1..=4, 1..=4]
 ```
-And more programming related concept, like variables, scopes and closures:
+More programming related concept, like variables, scopes and closures, are also available:
 ```dices
 >>> let STR_MODIFIER = 3;
 >>> STR_MODIFIER